The rise of Black Friday

 With live chat you can connect with multiple customers simultaneously, providing speedy, accurate responses that will boost recommendations.

-Live chat also allows your business to regain some control of the buyer’s journey, providing the input required to steer a customer towards a purchase, or even upsell other items.
-With a live chat session it becomes possible to steer visitors away from low-margin Black Friday deals, onto higher value alternatives that better meet their needs, helping to make your November 24th even more successful.
+Live chat also allows your business to regain some control of the buyer’s journey.
+You can provide the input required to steer a customer towards a purchase, or even upsell other items.
+With a live chat session it becomes possible to steer visitors away from low-margin Black Friday deals, onto higher value alternatives that better meet their needs.
+This helps to make your November 24th even more successful.

 Despite being a stable, secure and reliable technology, live chat remains relatively rare on ecommerce sites.
 So, this Black Friday may be your chance to get ahead – and stay there too.